pgilders/pgilders.github.io/_pages/index.md

 ---

 ## About me
-I am currently a Fellow in Computational Social Science at the Department of Methodology, London School of Economics and Political Science.
-I obtained my PhD in Information, Communication, and the Social Sciences from the Oxford Internet Institute, University of Oxford.
-I will soon join the University of Exeter as Lecturer in Communications and Artificial Intelligence (≈ tenure-track assistant professor).
+I am a Lecturer (≈ tenure-track assistant professor) in Communications and Artificial Intelligence at the University of Exeter.
+I obtained my PhD in Information, Communication, and the Social Sciences from the Oxford Internet Institute, University of Oxford and have also worked as a postdoctoral LSE Fellow in Computational Social Science at the Department of Methodology, London School of Economics and Political Science.

 I'm interested in Wikipedia, collaborative communities, and news across online platforms.
 I look to understand the social, editorial, and algorithmic processes that shape collective attention and drive interest towards news and current events.
 In my research I employ and develop techniques from network science, text analysis, time series analysis, and machine learning.